Bacteremic shock

 Possible Complications

-Respiratory failure, cardiac failure, or any other organ failure can occur.
+Respiratory failure, cardiac failure

 When to Contact a Medical Professional